msawired/OPC/README.md

 OP Configurator communicates with the UI elements via postMessage() in browsers.
 This also allows configurator to be implemented across frames, making it suitable for use with iframes in code editors.
 Library can also be overridden to use the same mapping to other interfaces, such as physical buttons, knobs, sliders, etc.

+OPC also supports OSC [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control) protocol and can connect to a websocket server to send/receive OSC data.
+See [OSC Support](#osc).

 ## Example